Pipework

 Where gases are in use there is usually a requirement for a gas supply and distribution system.

-Safety considerations require that the location for the supplied gas source, for example, a gas cylinder(s) or a storage tank, is in a well ventilated area, outdoors and in a secure position, away from any potential hazards, such as sources of ignition.
-A system of pipework is then provided to distribute the gas to the point(s) of use.
+Safety considerations require that the location for the supplied gas source, for example, a gas cylinder(s) or a storage tank, is in a well ventilated area, outdoors and in a secure position, separated from any potential hazards, such as sources of ignition.
+A system of pipework is then provided to control and distribute the gas to the point(s) of use.

-Gas supply and distribution systems must be designed and installed in a manner which complies with relevant legislation, for example, the Pressure Equipment (Safety) Regulations.
+Gas supply and distribution systems must be designed and installed in a manner which complies with relevant legislation, including:

 A gas supply and distribution system shall meet specific requirements.
 BCGA provide advice in: